aneto0/MARTe2-components/Source/Components/DataSources/ProfinetDataSource/Docs/README.md

 ```
 ProfinetDataSource LIBRARY path is defined but INCLUDE is not:
 PROFINET_INCLUDE=
-PROFINET_LIBRARY=/usr/lib64/
+PROFINET_LIBRARY=/usr/local/lib/
 ```
-Either add the missing path using ‘export’ or remove the remaining path using ‘unset’.
+Either add the missing path using ‘export’ or remove the existing path using ‘unset’.